 Is Kotlin still in demand?

-Kotlin is definitely still on demand.
-Here are few reasons why:
+Kotlin is definitely still in demand.
+Here are a few reasons why:

 In terms of memory management and null safety, Kotlin is considered better than Java.